 While the Tyrer-Cuzick model can be helpful, it may fail to take certain factors into account.
 For example, risk level varies by race and ethnicity, but a 2021 study notes that researchers developed the Tyrer-Cuzick model primarily in non-Hispanic white women.
 According to this study, the test is accurate for many racial and ethnic groups but may overestimate breast cancer risk in Hispanic women.

-Another 2018 article states that while the Tyrer-Cuzick model seems to be the most consistently accurate tool for predicting breast cancer risk, its use of breast density as a risk factor is not validated.
-Researchers are currently studying the determinants of breast cancer risk further, and their results will help improve the test.
+Another 2018 article states that while the Tyrer-Cuzick model seems to be the most consistently accurate tool for predicting breast cancer risk, its use of breast density as a risk factor does not have validation.
+Researchers are currently studying the factors of breast cancer risk further, and their results will help improve the test.

 For all these reasons, doctors will not rely on a Tyrer-Cuzick score as their only screening tool.

 Healthcare professionals generally recommend people begin having annual mammograms around age 40.
-This can help them understand their risk as they continue to age and get additional screening if needed.
+This can help them understand their risk as they continue to age and get additional screening if necessary.

 A doctor may recommend several other tools to help assess a person’s risk of breast cancer moving forward.
 As well as mammograms, a personalized screening plan may include:

-Doctors may also recommend preventative measures, such as adjusting lifestyle factors where applicable.
+Doctors may also recommend preventive measures, such as adjusting lifestyle factors where applicable.
 This may include: